Could the high-mass black holes from gravitational-wave observations be explained by lensing?: Methods

 We can evaluate the likelihood function Eq.~\eqref{eq:blu_likelihood_u} on the list of posterior overlap values $\{B^\mathrm{ovlp}_i\}$ that we obtain from the O1-O2-O3 data.
 Assuming a flat prior on $u$, the posterior on $u$ from the full pair of events is.

 We compute the $3\sigma$ upper limit on $u$ (see Appendix \ref{appendix:on_the_non_detection_of_strongly_lensed_pairs_until_o3b}).
-Any value of $t_h$ that predicts a lensing fraction larger than this upper limit can be ruled out.
-Note that, in this analysis, we do not rely on the distribution of lensing time delay, which requires assuming a population model for the lenses (galaxies, clusters, etc.).
+Any value of $t_h$ that predicts a lensing fraction larger than this upper limit can be ruled out~{\footnote{These constraints can be further tightened making use of the non-observation of sub-threshold lensed signals; see, e.g.~\cite{LIGOScientific:2023bwz}.}.

+Note that our analysis is independent of the time delay distribution.
+BDS criticized the LVK analysis for penalizing event pairs with large time delays, since it used a galaxy-lens-derived time delay distribution to identify lensed events.
+Our analysis avoids this by relying solely on source-parameter consistency, making it independent of lens population assumptions.